rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 If Route Tables does not show up as an option Search for it <br>

 Task 5: Associate myRouteTablePublic to your Public subnet <br>
 Step 2:  If you get an error the Subnet Address Range cannot be blank.
-Populate it with the IP Adress ffrom Task 3 > Step 2 > Public IP Addresss range provided in the box <br>
+Populate it with the IP Adress from Task 3 > Step 2 > Public IP Addresss range provided in the box <br>

 Task 6:  Create an NVA <br>
 Step 8:  Select - “Enable with custom storage Account” <br>
 Use the name that auto populates <br>

+Task 7: Turn on IP forwarding <br>
+Step 4:  Select Apply <br>

 Task 11:  Turn on IP forwarding with myVmNva <br>
 Step 4:   Does not paste correctly – change the ; to a : <br>